wotta/laravel-dashboard-sentry-tile/README.md

-# A short description of the tile
+# A tile to display the issues from sentry

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/wotta/sentry-dashboard-tile.svg?style=flat-square)](https://packagist.org/packages/wotta/sentry-dashboard-tile)
 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/wotta/sentry-dashboard-tile/run-tests?label=tests)](https://github.com/wotta/sentry-dashboard-tile/actions?query=workflow%3Arun-tests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/wotta/sentry-dashboard-tile.svg?style=flat-square)](https://packagist.org/packages/wotta/sentry-dashboard-tile)

-A friendly explanation of what your tile does.
+This package allows you to get an overview of the latest 20 issues or get the issues from a specific project.

 This tile can be used on [the Laravel Dashboard](https://docs.spatie.be/laravel-dashboard).